azraerl/serenity/README.md

 ### Followers

 [Inigo](https://www.nexusmods.com/skyrimspecialedition/mods/1461) is a fully voiced khajiit adventuring companion with over 7000 lines of unique dialogue - much of it about you.
 He'll level alongside you and avoid most traps.
 If you're sneaking he won't chatter and he'll whisper if you talk to him.
 He can run out of arrows.
 He's highly skilled in archery, one-handed, and sneak.
-For balance reasons, all interaction dialog has been disabled until after the completion of Dragon Rising

 [Lucien](https://www.nexusmods.com/skyrimspecialedition/mods/20035) is a fully voiced Imperial follower with around 3000 lines of immersive, lore-friendly dialogue.
 Though he arrives in Skyrim as a cowardly scholar, he'll gradually gain strength and confidence by your side until he grows into a hero in his own right.